wotzebra/laravel-verification-code/README.md

 The amount of hours it takes for a verification code to expire.
 You're free to increase this in the config.

 ### Custom Notification
-If you want to use a custom notification to send the verification code, you can create your own notification class which should extend the `VerificationCodeInterface`.
+If you want to use a custom notification to send the verification code, you can create your own notification class which should extend the `VerificationCodeCreatedInterface`.
 Make sure you don't forget to pass the verification code to the mail.

 Lastly set the config value `notification` to the full path of your newly created notification.